RylanSchaeffer/rylanschaeffer.github.io/_posts/2019-08-17-birthright.md

 As we waited
 at the airport to depart, Nate bemoaned that he didn't have a book to read on the flight.
-Dani, who was halfway through Dan Brown's Digital Fortress, took inspiration from Soloman's solution and ripped the book in half.
+Dani, who was halfway through Dan Brown's Digital Fortress, took inspiration from King Solomon and ripped the book in half.
 Nate later told me that the book was really bad.
 In Dani's defense, she bought it at an Israeli bookstore where there weren't many English language options.